GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

     }
 }
 ```
+### UMA

-### UMA RS Protect
+#### UMA RS Protect

-`UmaRsProtect` module is used for protecting resource by the Resource Server.
-Resource server need to construct the command which will protect the resource.
+`UmaRsProtect` module is used for protecting resources by the Resource Server.
+The Resource Server is needed to construct the command which will protect the resource.
-The command will contain api path, http methods (POST,GET, PUT) and scopes.
+The command will contain an API path, HTTP methods (POST,GET and PUT) and scopes.
 Scopes can be mapped with authorization policy (uma_rpt_policies).
-If no authorization policy mapped, uma_rs_check_access method will always return access as granted.
-To know more about uma_rpt_policies you can check this [document]().
+If no authorization policy is mapped, uma_rs_check_access method will always return access as granted.
+To know more about uma_rpt_policies you can check this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).

 **Required parameters:**

-- oxd_id: oxd Id from client registration
+- oxd_id: oxd ID from client registration
 - protection_access_token: Generated from GetClientToken module (Optional, required if oxd-https-extension is used)

 **Request:**